cilium/cilium/Documentation/intro.rst

 We use Github issues to maintain a list of `Cilium Frequently Asked Questions (FAQ)
 <https://github.com/cilium/cilium/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Aquestion%20>`_ .
-Check there to see if you questions is already addressed.
+Check there to see if your question(s) is already addressed.

 The best way to get help if you get stuck is to contact us on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ .